-Bicalutamide is a potent antiandrogen and a mixed function oxidase enzyme inducer in animals.
-Target organ changes, including tumour induction (Leydig cells, thyroid, liver) in animals, are related to this activities.
-Enzyme induction has not been observed in man.
-Atrophy of seminiferous tubules is a predicted class effect with antiandrogens and has been observed for all species examined.
-Reversal of testicular atrophy occurred 4 months after the completion of dosing in a 6- month rat study (at dose of approximately 0.6 times human therapeutic concentration at the recommended dose of 150mg) No recovery was observed at 24 weeks after the completion of dosing in a 12-month rat study (at dose of approximately 0.9 times human concentration at recommended human dose of 150 mg).
-Following 12 months of repeated dosing in dogs (at doses of approximately 3 times human therapeutic concentrations at the recommended human dose of 150mg), the incidence of testicular atrophy was the same in dosed and control dogs after a 6-month recovery period.
-In fertility study (at doses of approximately 0.6 times human therapeutic concentrations at the recommended human dose of 150mg), male rats had an increased times to successful mating immediately after 11 weeks of dosing; reversal was observed after 7 weeks offdose.
+Bicalutamide is a potent anti-androgen and a mixed functional oxidase enzyme inducer in animals.
+Target organ changes, including a tumour induction (Leydig cells, thyroid, liver) in animals, are attributed to this effect.
+Atrophy of seminiferous tubules of the testes is a predicted class effect of the antiandrogens and has been observed for all species examined.
+Reversal of testicular atrophy occurred 4 months after the completion of dosing in a 6 month rat study (at doses of approximately 1.5 times human therapeutic concentrations at the recommended dose of 50mg).
+No recovery was observed at 24 weeks after the completion of dosing in a 12 month rat study (at doses of approximately 2 times human concentrations at the recommended human dose of 50mg).
+Following 12-months of repeated dosing in dogs (at doses of approximately 7 times human therapeutic concentrations at the recommended human dose of 50mg), the incidence of testicular atrophy was the same in dosed and control dogs after a 6 month recovery period.
+In fertility study (at doses of approximately 1.5 times human therapeutic concentrations at the recommended human dose of 50mg), male rats had an increased time to successful mating immediately after 11 weeks of dosing; reversal was observed after 7-weeks off-dose.